Study and Practice

 Legal practice in your area

 Some States, Provinces and countries that require licenses in order to practice Western (table) massage also allow those therapists to legally practice or teach Thai massage without reviewing their credentials or study experience.
 Some new practitioners may study only for a few weeks before beginning to charge money for their services.
 Some countries have no regulations about massage, but some U.S. States, Canadian provinces and European countries have their own laws and requirements for non-Western healing arts.
 Because of all of this, it is extremely important to understand the laws in your region, and to base your model of study and choose your teachers according to legal and practical guidelines.
+Make sure you have liability insurance; join professional organizations; and always be ethical and professional in your study and practice.

 Choose teachers wisely